-PRE-ISSUANCE ISSUANCE POST-ISSUANCE Design of the Issuer's Green / Social / Sustainability Bond Framework Preparing and making the Offer Monitoring and Reporting 1.
-Establishing the targeted 'Use of proceeds' Preparing the relevant documentation, depending on the type of offer 1.
-Management of the proceeds in line with the Issuer's Green / Social / Sustainability Bond framework 2.
+STAGE PRE-ISSUANCE ISSUANCE POST-ISSUANCE FOCUS Design of the Issuer's Green / Social / Sustainability Bond Framework Preparing and making the Offer Monitoring and Reporting STEP 1 Establishing the targeted 'Use of proceeds' Preparing the relevant documentation, depending on the type of offer 1.
+Management of the proceeds in line with the Issuer's Green / Social / Sustainability Bond framework STEP 2 2.
 Establishing the process for project evaluation and selection 2.
 Obtaining regulatory approval for the offer 2.
-Reporting on the allocation of resources to the Green / Social / Sustainability projects 3.
+Reporting on the allocation of resources to the Green / Social / Sustainability projects STEP 3 3.
 Establishing how the proceeds will be managed 3.
 Opening the offer 3.
-The issuer may also report on selected KPIs to provide an update of the status of the Green / Social / Sustainability projects 4.
+The issuer may also report on selected KPIs to provide an update of the status of the Green / Social / Sustainability projects STEP 4 4.
 Undertaking an External Review 4.
 Offer distribution and allocation

-Figure 2 : An overview of the general pre-issuance, issuance and post-issuance process for a Sustainable Bond
+Figure 2: Overview of the general pre-issuance, issuance and post-issuance processes for a Sustainable Bond